Eightyplus/react-json-editor/README.md

   - Isomorphic rendering of CSS
   - More different styles
   - Custom layout
+2. Test!
-2. More setup options
+3. More setup options
   - Number of levels
   - Configure add buttons
   - Schema for adding stuff
-3. Eventually built in text editor where result is parsed automatically
+4. Eventually built in text editor where result is parsed automatically